migue-afk/ocr-file-rename/README.md

 For Docker Dessktop `network=host` does not work, use `ollama_host = "http://host.docker.internal:11434` in **renamefile_ollama.py**

-Not to forget install ollama and the model `llama3.1:8b` or other with client in your host or remote cliente, in this case define ip in the ollama_host
+Don't forget to install ollama and the llama3.1:8b model or another as a client on your host or remote client, in that case define the IP in ollama_host

 **Run the container in the background with a shell**
 ```bash
 sudo docker run -dit --name ocr_rename_con -v "$(pwd)/original":/ocrapp/original -v "$(pwd)/archive":/ocrapp/archive ocr_rename /bin/bash
 ```

-# Enter the container
+**Enter the container**
 ```bash
 docker exec -it ocr_rename_con /bin/bash
 ```